kapilsh/personal-website/_posts/2018-08-26-kernel-smoothing.markdown

 In essense, it is the weighted average of all the response variable values $$y_i$$ with weights equal to the kernel function centered at $$x_0$$ (the estimation point) for each $$x_i$$.
 Different `bandwidth` values will give different kernel function values, and in turn, different weights.

-Let's implement it in python to see the results of changing the `bandwidth`:
+Let's implement it in Python to see the results of changing the `bandwidth`:

 ```python
 def predict(x_test, x_train, y_train, bandwidth, kernel_func=gaussian_kernel):